rohitchaure9/rohitchaure9/README.md

 <h3> Hi there <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="22px" heigth="22px"></h3>

-I am a Instrumentation and Control Engineering student at Vishwakarma Institute of Technology, Pune(VIT).
+I'm a Instrumentation and Control Engineering student at Vishwakarma Institute of Technology, Pune(VIT).
 <!--
 **rohitchaure9/rohitchaure9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.